Thank you for your interest in supporting academic and outreach programs of the UW-Stevens Point at Wausau Campus!

-This annual fundraising event, which is now held on the first Saturday in October, involves an evening of fine gourmet foods donated by local chefs, plus a silent auction of unique items.
+This annual fundraising event, held in the fall, involves an evening of fine gourmet foods donated by local chefs, plus a silent auction of unique items.
 All proceeds are awarded in scholarships to UWMC students.

 For more information, please visit the EATS website.

 Capital Improvements Fund

 UWMC and its sister campuses that comprise the UW Colleges represent a unique partnership among counties, private donors, and the State of Wisconsin.
 The UW System provides program support through legislative funding, while local governments—in our case Marathon County—provides needed facilities.
 The County, however, cannot do everything that is needed, and thus support from corporations, foundations, and individuals is important for ongoing capital improvements.

 Capital Improvement gifts have helped make possible projects such as: construction of the Art Building, establishment of the Wausau Homes Writing Center, a refurbished Planetarium and certain residence hall improvements.
 Opportunities for significant giving to improve facilities are ongoing and the Foundation welcomes your inquiries.
 We also welcome gifts for purchase of new instructional equipment-computers, laboratory equipment, pianos and musical instruments, for example.